kaustavmu/r2auto_nav/README.md

 features of our product.
 It is written in Python 3 due to its simplicity in syntax, while still providing significant customizability to the functionalities of our product.

+The programs and features created for the ASMR are done within the Robot Operating Software 2 foxy environment.
+Before use of the ASMR, ensure that you have a fundamental understanding of the ROS2 environment.
+For more information, visit the ROS2 documentation here: https://docs.ros.org/en/foxy/index.html.

 ## Installation

 Please ensure that you have Python3 installed, if not, please do so.
 This repository requires the use of the scipy, numpy and matplotlib libraries.
-If you have not, refer to the links below to install them:
+If you do not have them, refer to the guides below for installation:

 scipy: https://www.scipy.org/install.html